vasalis/TeamsRecordingBotAndAzureCongitiveServicesAtWork/Readme.md

 1. Captures the audio from a Team's call (by adding the "Recording bot" as a user)
 2. Transcribes the audio to the default language (english, but you can change that via code ;) )
 3. Translates the transcription to one or more languages (again you can change these)
-4. Shows the results on a Teams Tab App (React / TypeScript)
+4. Shows the results on a Teams Tab App (React / TypeScript), it can be added as a personal scope or to a meeting with Side Panel functionallity.
 6. The bot does not actually record the call, but the code for that is just commented out from the original forked project (see below).

 ## Prerequisites